ZER-0-NE/locsum/README.md

 A basic FastAPI application has been set up in `src/app.py` with a health check endpoint.

+## RAG Core - Data Processing and Logic

+### Document Loading

+Implemented a function `load_documents_from_directory` in `src/rag_core.py` that uses `langchain_community.document_loaders.DirectoryLoader` to load markdown files from a specified directory.
+This function returns a list of `langchain_core.documents.Document` objects.

 ## Running Tests

-To run the unit tests for the FastAPI application, ensure your virtual environment is activated and run:
+To run the unit tests for the FastAPI application and RAG core, ensure your virtual environment is activated and run:

 ```bash
 export PYTHONPATH=$(pwd) && pytest tests/